jhonatanparada499/my-ms-power-automate-flows/README.md

 ## Cover Page Populator

-This flow autoimgs/mates the creation of lab reports with images.
+This flow automates the creation of lab reports with images.

 ### Quick Start